AltaPay/plugin-magento2/README.md

 == Change log ==

+** Version 0.3.2

+    * Bug fix:
+            - Fix the order-cleanup script to be applicable only to Altapay orders
+            - Fix the terminal name in the order view, according to store level

 ** Version 0.3.1

     * Bug fix: cancel the order if the consumer moves away from the payment form by using the back button in the browser